Francis Pym: Political career

 He was portrayed by Jeremy Child in the 2002 BBC production of Ian Curteis's The Falklands Play, by Julian Wadham in the 2011 film The Iron Lady and by Guy Siner in the fourth series of The Crown.

 Personal life

 Pym died in Sandy, Bedfordshire, on 7 March 2008 after a prolonged illness, aged 86.

 He was survived by his wife, Valerie (1929–2017), whom he married on 25 June 1949, and their four children.
+His elder son (Francis) Jonathan Pym manages the family's Bedfordshire estate.